dependanot/cli/README.md

 `dependanot` is a CLI that can be invoked via `$ dependabot`.
 However, it's meant to be used from a GitHub Action.

-Here's an example that can be added to `.github/workflows/dependanot.yml`.
+This following example can be added to your repo as `.github/workflows/dependanot.yml`.

 ```yaml
 name: dependanot